Maumagnaguagno/maumagnaguagno.github.io/baremetal.md

 In the following sections we explore the old blocks of microcontroller programming that are sometimes ignored by the tutorials around the web.

 ## Selecting a microcontroller
-Instead of searching for a single better microcontroller one must select which features are important first.
+Instead of searching for the best microcontroller ever one must identify which features are important in the project.
 Such features may include:
 - General Purpose Input/Output pins
   - Amount of digital and analog pins